 The first option for married couples is purchasing an MCA in the name of the community spouse.
-After establishing the snapshot date and conducting other spend-down strategies, any assets above the Community Spouse Resource Allowance (CSRA) can be used to purchase an MCA for the community spouse.
+After establishing the snapshot date and conducting other spend-down strategies, any assets above the Community Spouse Resource Allowance (CSRA) and Individual Resource Allowance can be used to purchase an MCA for the community spouse.
 They are the owner, annuitant, and payee of the contract.
-After purchasing the annuity, their excess assets are eliminated, and the institutionalized spouse is immediately eligible for Medicaid benefits.
+After purchasing the annuity, the couple's excess assets are eliminated, and the institutionalized spouse is immediately eligible for Medicaid benefits.

 Once the community spouse purchases the annuity, they will begin receiving monthly income from the MCA.
 If the community spouse outlives the annuity term, the contract will automatically terminate upon its final payment and no beneficiary will collect against it.
-If the community spouse predeceases the annuity
+If the community spouse predeceases the annuity term, the primary beneficiary is eligible to recover the remaining annuity funds.
+In almost all cases, the primary beneficiary must be the state Medicaid agency, which can collect up to the amount of funds expended on behalf of the institutionalized spouse.